manuelbieh/react-book/ecosystem/routing.md

 ## React Router and Hooks

-Since React Router **5.1.0**, the library has been enhanced by a number of own hooks that are available to the developer.
+Since React Router **5.1.0**, the library has been enhanced by a number of own Hooks that are available to the developer.
 It is now possible to access Router information in **function components** without using the `withRouter()` HOC provided that these components are not directly used as argument for the `<Route />` element prop component \(`<Route component={MyComponent} />`\).

-As is the case with most hooks, using React Router's own hooks is a very pleasant and straightforward experience.
-Four hooks allow us to access the `location` object, the `history` instance, the Route parameter or the `match` object.
-Conveniently, these hooks are aptly called `useLocation`, `useHistory`, `useParams` and `useRouteMatch`.
-In order to use these hooks, the component intended for the hooks implementation needs to be be nested within a `<Router>` tree.
+As is the case with most Hooks, using React Router's own Hooks is a very pleasant and straightforward experience.
+Four Hooks allow us to access the `location` object, the `history` instance, the Route parameter or the `match` object.
+Conveniently, these Hooks are aptly called `useLocation`, `useHistory`, `useParams` and `useRouteMatch`.
+In order to use these Hooks, the component intended for the Hooks implementation needs to be be nested within a `<Router>` tree.
 However, it is not necessary for the component to follow directly after the Router element or be placed on the most upper layer.
-These hooks can access the Router context and can thus be used anywhere in your application.
+These Hooks can access the Router context and can thus be used anywhere in your application.

 ### useLocation\(\)

-First, let's have a closer look at the arguably simplest hook in our list.
+First, let's have a closer look at the arguably simplest Hook in our list.
 We can import it via the `react-router-dom` package.
-Once installed, we can access location data by using the return value of the hook:
+Once installed, we can access location data by using the return value of the Hook:

 ```jsx
 import React from 'react';